-- All assignments are due at 23:59 EST unless otherwise specified - Students are responsible for ensuring that the correct file version is uploaded; incorrect submissions including corrupt files could be subject to late penalties (see below) or a 0 - ☑ Written assignments will be submitted to Turnitin (statement in policies below) - Students will have access to Turnitin reports before their submission is graded.
-Students resubmit to Turnitin prior to the assessment deadline. - A student might not receive the same grade as their group members if it is determined that the distribution of work was not equal - After an assessment is returned, students should wait 24 hours to digest feedback before contacting their evaluator; to ensure a timely response, reach out within 7 days - Any grade appeals on term work must be initiated with the instructor within 3 weeks of the grade being posted.
+- ☑ All assignments are due at 23:59 EST unless otherwise specified - Students are responsible for ensuring that the correct file version is uploaded; incorrect submissions including corrupt files could be subject to late penalties (see below) or a 0 - ✓ Written assignments will be submitted to Turnitin (statement in policies below) - Students will have access to Turnitin reports before their submission is graded.
+Students may have 2 submissions to Turnitin. - A student might not receive the same grade as their group members if it is determined that the distribution of work was not equal - After an assessment is returned, students should wait 24 hours to digest feedback before contacting their evaluator; to ensure a timely response, reach out within 7 days - Any grade appeals on term work must be initiated with the instructor within 3 weeks of the grade being posted.
 See the University Policy on Undergraduate Student Appeals for more information